gaikwadsanjeevv/gaikwadsanjeevv/README.md

 - 👋 Hi, I’m Sanjeev Gaikwad | Github: https://github.com/gaikwadsanjeevv
-- 👀 👋 Hi there!
-I'm an Experienced Software Engineer with a passion for Java and full-stack development.
-I enjoy crafting scalable web applications and optimizing backend data management with technologies like Spring Boot, Hibernate, and MySQL.
-- 🌱 I’m currently AWS / Azure / Google Cloud.
 - 💞️ I’m looking to collaborate on Full Time Employment.
-- 📫 How to reach me https://www.linkedin.com/in/sanjeev-v-gaikwad-88618b228/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...
 -😄😄😄😄😄😄😄😄😄😄